 Minneapolis Theft Lawyer

-Representation for Your Theft Charges in Minnesota
+Aggressive Representation Against Theft Charges in Minnesota

 In general, theft occurs when a person takes another's property.
-Minnesota recognizes that the acquisition of said property may be done without consent or with it – when such was done by use of a fraud scheme.
+Minnesota recognizes that the acquisition of said property may be done without consent or with it – when such was done using a fraud scheme.
 It also recognizes that a person may deprive another of property permanently or temporarily.
 This all means that if an individual unlawfully acquires something – whether it's goods or services – they are committing a crime.
 The state will harshly prosecute them, and if they are found guilty, they may be subject to severe penalties, including incarceration and/or fines.

 How Does Minnesota Define Theft?